AdaptivePaste: Code Adaptation through Learning Semantics-aware Variable Usage Representations: Dataset

 \section{Dataset}

-We collect a dataset from publicly available open source non-fork GitHub repositories with at least 20 stars.
-To ensure high quality of the dataset, we follow criteria defined in~\cite{feng2020codebert} and filter collected repositories.
-For example, following the same standard of previous works~\cite{lu2021codexglue}, we require each project to be used by at least one other project.
+We collect a dataset from publicly available open-source non-fork GitHub repositories in Python programming language having licenses explicitly permitting the re-distribution of parts of the project.
+To ensure high quality of the dataset, we require each project to have at least 20 starts, and to be used by at least one other project.
+These quality criteria follow closely the definition of~\cite{feng2020codebert} and \cite{lu2021codexglue}.
 In addition, we filter out all unit test files and short source code files having less than three lines of code.
-Overall, we collect $4.3\times10^6$ files, which include $1.4\times10^9$ lines of code, across $238\times10^3$ repositories.
+Overall, we collect $4.3\times10^6$ files having $1.4\times10^9$ lines of code across $238\times10^3$ repositories.
 For model training and evaluation, we randomly split the dataset on a repository level into training, validation, and test sets in the 80-10-10 proportion.
+The validation fold is utilized for model selection.